dtsukiyama/muri/README.md

 Please be aware that Mac OS X is not an officially supported OS.
 ```

 However I was able to scale images just fine on a Macbook Air.
-But think twice if you are looking to do hundreds of thousands of images, I am pretty sure (I hope) I will have a job before you finish doing that.
+But think twice if you are looking to do hundreds of thousands or images, I am pretty sure (I hope) I will have a job before you finish doing that.

 1. Command line (source)